Turkey fryer

 A turkey fryer is an apparatus for deep-frying a turkey.
-Fried turkey has been a popular item in the Southern United States, and has become popular in other parts of the country because of the reduced time needed to cook a turkey in a deep fryer, versus other conventional methods such as an oven or a rotisserie grill.
+Fried turkey has been a popular item in the Southern United States, and has become popular in other parts of the country because of the reduced time needed to cook a turkey in a deep fryer, versus other conventional methods such as an oven or rotisserie grill.

 History

 An early mention of deep-fried turkey appeared in a 1984 article in the New Orleans Times-Picayune and in articles written for the Food sections of the Baton Rouge Advocate/States Times, which were attributed to Charlie Gant and two other Cajun friends.
 Gant said they were sitting around with their crawfish pots after a cochon de lait and wondered what to do with their excess pig lard that would spoil in the Louisiana heat.
 They came up with deep fried turkeys after trying chickens.
 Later, because lard spoiled easily, they switched to peanut oil.